 Control All the Elements of Your Task

 These are not just the final files, but also every raw frame from a photographic or video shoot or sound recording.
-Every single Adobe Photoshop file, Illustrator document and Adobe InDesign file, whether used in the final campaign or not should be included.
-Your still imagery may have been edited in very complex Photoshop PSD format images – often a ‘flattened’ version will be used in the final campaign.
-You’ll need the layered version to ensure you can independently edit and element afterwards.
+Whether used in the final campaign or not, every single Adobe Photoshop file, Illustrator document, and Adobe InDesign file should be included.
+Your still imagery may have been edited in very complex Photoshop PSD format images – often, a ‘flattened’ version will be used in the final campaign.
+You’ll need the layered version to ensure you can independently edit an element afterward.

-Dropbox, Box or other online solutions are reliable storage methods for these assets and it’s worth having your asset inventory well written and available to all users.
-Creatives are honest, hardworking people, but don’t always appreciate the speed at which business needs to move, so it’s important to frame the relationship in a way that is appropriate to the needs of the business or organization.
-This approach helps them to focus on the business needs - and this sort of structure allows you to maintain a good working relationship and return to have new campaigns executed.
-When you do control all of the elements of your task, you have the creative assets in which you have invested to heavily under your direct control.
+Dropbox, Box, or other online solutions are reliable storage methods for these assets, and it’s worth having your asset inventory well written and available to all users.
+Creatives are honest, hardworking people but don’t always appreciate the speed at which business needs to move, so it’s important to frame the relationship in a way that is appropriate to the business or organization's needs.
+This approach helps them focus on the business needs - and this sort of structure allows you to maintain a good working relationship and return to have new campaigns executed.
+When you control all of your task elements, you have the creative assets you have invested too heavily under your direct control.
 You may choose to re-engage with the providers who created them or find other solutions for creating new versions of the assets.
 At this point, you are in control and are not subject to ‘grace and favor’ for work you’ve already paid for.

 Analyzing Print and Digital Artwork Costs

 Most companies don’t differentiate between the cost of creating original material and making new versions.
 A careful analysis of costs in this area usually reveals a few findings;